max-allen/memory/README.md

 * When you've completed the game, refresh your browser window to replay!
 Alteratively, you can change the difficulty to begin a new game.

+* If webpack.base.js in node_modules/kyt/config throws an error, please add a callback to the fs.writeFile function in line 72!

 I enjoyed this project!
 Thanks for your time and consideration. -Max